 Unhelpful thoughts can pop up in our minds like unwanted internet pop-up windows.

-The aim here is not to banish the unwanted thoughts, because the good and the not-so-good are part of life and sometimes unhelpful thoughts can be a bit like those pesky internet pop-up windows.
-They can just happen.
-Acceptance figures in here and an explanation of that is coming up.
-The aim is to raise our awareness of our unhelpful thoughts, what triggers them, and find ways to move them swiftly along to reduce their negative influence.
+The aim here is not to banish unwanted thoughts, because the good and the not-so-good are part of life.
+Think of unhelpful thoughts as being a bit like those pesky internet pop-up windows.
+They just happen.
+So the aim is to raise our awareness of our unhelpful thoughts, what triggers them, and find ways to move them swiftly along to reduce their negative influence.

 When you notice an unhelpful thought, say to yourself, ‘I notice I am having the thought that….’
 Write it down even.

-Using that language and writing down the unhelpful thought puts you in your Observer Self.
-This in turn puts distance between you and the unhelpful thought so you can evaluate it.
+Using that language and writing down the unhelpful thought puts you in an self-observing role.
+Doing that puts distance between you and the unhelpful thought so you can evaluate it.
 To evaluate it, ask yourself:

 - Is this thought in any way useful or helpful?